blark/rk3588-firmware-flake/README.md

 > Configuring Nix remote builders is beyond the scope of this document.
 See the [Nix manual](https://nixos.org/manual/nix/stable/advanced-topics/distributed-builds.html) for details.

+**Note**: This repo includes the latest pre-built binaries, so you can skip building entirely if you just want to flash the firmware.

 ---

 ## Quick start